yonas-g/yonas-g.github.io/_news/bsc_graduated.md

 related_posts: false
 ---

-Graduated from Addis Ababa Science and Technology University with a BSc in Software Engineering
+Graduated from Addis Ababa Science and Technology University with a BSc in Software Engineering (Honors: Best Academic Achievement, Very Great Distinction)